 A couple of examples for you:

-I had never considered giving my 1 year old tuna, because I didn’t think she’d like it.
-I thought, ohhh it’s probably too fishy for her.
+I had never considered giving my 1-year-old tuna because I didn’t think she’d like it.
+I thought, oh it’s probably too fishy for her.
 And I also didn’t want her having smelly tuna fish hands all day … but that is not a good reason for not giving it to her (#badmamma).
 One day she reached into my salad bowl and grabbed a handful of cabbage and tuna.
 She LOVED the tuna and begged me for more.
-So now, I offer it to her a couple times a week.
+So now, I offer it to her a couple of times a week.
 Her hands still smell like tuna all day, but that’s a sacrifice I am willing to make!

 Good luck mammas!
 Your kiddos will be seafood lovers before you know it.
 Just give them a chance!!